Musculoskeletal PRP Applications

 Post-injection response: Mild inflammatory flare (24–48 hours), followed by gradual symptom improvement.

-Patients may require 1–3 treatments, spaced 2–4 weeks apart.
+Patients may require 1–2 treatments, typically spaced 4 weeks apart.

 Best outcomes when combined with graded rehabilitation, biomechanical correction, and load management.